 For starters, I was struck by the sound of Rob’s band.
 The virtuosity of the ensemble work, led by the stellar trumpeter Arnie Chycoski.
 Of course I simply loved the beautiful flugel horn playing of Guido Basso, who is blessed with a singular sound and style that is immediately recognizable (by me singling out 2 trumpet players you can probably guess my instrument of choice).
 No less wonderful were the saxes, playing those seemingly impossible solis, the beautiful trombone section led by Ian McDougall and the great rhythm section, particularly drummer Terry Clark.

 I remember catching the Boss Brass on a CBC television special, probably in the mid 1970s, in which they played things like Mr. Tricky Nervous and Come Back To Jesus, Or I’ll Kill You which were never committed to disc.
 We also heard A Time For Love and That’s Right on the program (to be honest I only remember these exact titles because I recorded the program on cassette).

-While all of Rob’s recording are great, there are 5 Boss Brass recordings that stand out to me:
+While all of Rob’s recordings are great, there are five Boss Brass recordings that stand out to me: